cyle/spacegame-server/README.md

 ## Usage

 Pretty simple: `node server.js` for now.
+Players connecting with their clients must enter the IP or hostname of this server.

 ## Server Functionality

+- keeps track of all players currently connected
+- on a returning player, sends where they are and whatnot
-- On new player, comes up with a unique name for them.
+- on a new player, creates a new record in the starting area
-- Maintains the position of player ships across clients.
+- updates all players on each others' positions (this should be limited per area sometime)
+- sends area information based on queries or connecting players

 ## Server To-Do

-- Stop shelling out a player's position if they are inside of a nebula.
+- a lot of things...